Killing termites is dead easy.

 Bill’s principle of adding a contaminating chemical to the internal feeding areas is the basis of the modern use of insect growth regulators.
 The process is most effective, almost foolproof and there are no human toxicity issues at all.

-You can be more confident of a successful kill using the baiting/feeding method than the dusting or foam introduction methods.
+You can be more confident of a successful kill using the baiting/feeding method than dusting or foaming methods.

-Feeding termites in in-ground monitors is a mainstream approach used by the industry for more than a decade since the IGRs were approved for termite control.
+Feeding termites in monitors is a mainstream approach used by the industry since 1998 when the IGRs were approved for termite control.
 Professionals use monitors and baiting because it works.

-The three main subterranean termites live and forage for food through soil.
-If monitors are placed in soil around buildings, the chances are in the high probability range that they will find one.
+The three main subterranean termites nest below soil level or in hollow trees.
+They forage for food through and above the soil.
+If monitors are placed around buildings, the chances are in the high probability range that scouts will find one.
 The more monitors you put around, the more likely and the sooner you could expect to intercept a termite colony.
 These foraging scouts may be from a new colony in its first or second year, but it might also be a decade old colony that is still trying to find a way into your house over or through a degrading chemical barrier.

 You can’t make the termites find your monitors.
 But once they do find them and you know they are there, feeding them is easy… and hard to get wrong.